 Gather a few, small tree or shrub branches and put them in a large flower vase.
 Next, cut out construction paper leaves.
 Using a hole punch, make holes in one end of the leaf and loop string through the hole so that the leaves can be hung on the tree.
 Each day of November, have family members write something they are thankful for on a leaf and hang it on the tree.
 By Thanksgiving Day you will have an entire tree of blessings!

-Feed The Hungry – While you might have an entire feast at your home, there are many who cannot afford that feast or a home for that matter.
+Help Feed The Hungry – While you might have an entire feast at your home, there are many who cannot afford that feast or a home for that matter.
 Volunteer as a family at a local shelter or soup kitchen to serve Thanksgiving dinner to those less fortunate.
 Get to know some of the people and their stories.
 Consider making this a year-round (not just at the holidays) tradition.
 Even younger kids can spoon mashed potatoes onto a plate or make drawings to give as little gifts.
 If this isn’t possible for you, check with local churches or ministries to see if they are collecting Thanksgiving food baskets.
 You wouldn’t need to make these about a week ahead of Thanksgiving, but I still consider that a Thanksgiving tradition!

 Macy’s Thanksgiving Day Parade – Since I was a little girl, this has been one of my favorite Thanskgiving traditions.
 Growing up, we always started Thanksgiving Day cuddled up on the couch with the family watching a national Thanksgiving tradition, the Macy’s Thanksgiving Day Parade!
-Have a special breakfast treat and watch the floats and listen to the marching bands.
+Make a special breakfast treat and watch the floats and listen to the marching bands.
 You may even get to see a band from your own state!